ncerutti/gethurricaneloss/README.md

 - **gethurricaneloss_mp_para.py**: 1.0176 seconds

-Instead of running the simulations *n* times (where *n* is the number of samples we want, i.e. how many times the simulation will run), it runs it in batches (1000000 currently, ideally it should be a tunable parameter).
+Instead of running the simulations *n* times (where *n* is the number of samples we want, i.e. how many times the simulation will run), it runs it in batches (1000000 currently on my laptop, ideally it should be a tunable parameter).
 This allows us to leverage the speed of *numpy* in computing matrix operations.

 **Steps Forward**: